edgd1er/nordvpn-proxy/README.md

 ```
 if test $( curl -m 10 -s https://api.nordvpn.com/vpn/check/full | jq -r '.["status"]' ) = "Protected" ; then exit 0; else exit 1; fi
 ```

+# Kill switch

+When vpn interface (tun) is up, default route through unprotected interface (eth0) is removed.

+To ensure that little or no traffic is forwarded unprotected, services are stopped on any of these events:

+- when the api returns that the status is not protected, the container stops.(every 5min)
+- when openvpn returns a status NOTCONNECTED, all services are stopped, openvpn is restarted. when ok, dante and tinyproxy are started.(checked every 5 minutes)
+- when openvpn service is stopped, the down phase (runit feature) stops all other services.
+- when the tun interface is disconnected, openvpn fires the down.sh script, stopping all services.